In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Av Francisco I. Madero 71, Centro Histórico, Mexico City

-We enjoyed the lamb flavors which are different from beef barbacoa available at Chipotle, our favorite US Mexican food chain.
+We enjoyed the lamb flavors in the taco which were different from the beef barbacoa from Chipotle, our favorite US Mexican food chain.

-The barbacoa tacos are typically served with a light broth consome broth.
-Topping the tacos are the typical raw onions, cilantro and a squeeze of lime.
+The barbacoa tacos are typically served with a light broth consomme broth.
+Topping the lamb tacos are the typical raw onions, cilantro, and a squeeze of lime.

 There are many barbacoa spots in Mexico City.
-Look for stands or stalls that specialize in barbacoa and look busy.
+Look for street vendor stands or stalls that specialize in barbacoa and look busy.

 Where to Eat the Best Tacos de Barbacoa in Mexico City

-El Profe stand in the interior of Jamaica Market is one of the best stands for barbacoa.
-Find it in the middle of fruit of vegetable stands and take your place at this busy stand.
+The El Profe stand in the interior of Jamaica Market and is one of the best-hidden gems for barbacoa.
+Find it in the middle of fruit or vegetable stalls and take your place at this busy stand.

 Antojitos Mexicanos El Profe – Mercado de Jamaica